Sandun441/RideAway/README.md

-# RideAway — On-Device Crash Detection for Cyclists & Scooter Riders
+# RideAway — On-Device Crash Detection for Cyclists using 1D-CNN and TFLite

 > Real-time crash detection on a smartphone.
 No internet.
 No server.
 Under 50 ms.